ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 > [!Note]
 > You can complete this task in pairs! **But not in larger groups**.

 > You can fully focus on this task to get up to 6 points by doing it carefully.
+But getting good grade requires a lot of work.

 > If you want to skip the coding, you can fuzz test existing TLS library and get up to 1 points.

+> Certificate validataion on this task can be replaced by doing the final task.

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.